Saturday, November 21, 2009

 Bava Batra 92 – Implied Warranty

-Sold products are expected to be fit for the purpose.
-However, if one sold produce to his fellow without specifying whether he is selling it for planting or eating, and the buyer planted it, but it did not grow – the seller is not responsible for the loss.
+Sold products are expected to be fit for their purpose.
+However, if one sells produce to his fellow without specifying whether he is selling it for planting or eating, and the buyer plants it, but it does not grow, the seller is not responsible for the loss.
 This is true even for flaxseed, which is usually purchased for planting.

 Normally, the law follows the principle of majority, assuming that the situation at hand is typical of the majority of such cases.
-However, in money matters there is another principle that “to extract money from his fellow, the burden of proof lies with the claimant,” and it trumps the principle of majority.
+However, in money matters, there is another principle: “To extract money from his fellow, the burden of proof lies with the claimant,” which trumps the principle of majority.
 Since the buyer cannot definitely prove his claim, the seller does not have to refund the purchase amount.

-Painting: Louise Moillon - At the Market Stall
+Art: At the Market Stall by Louise Moillon

 No comments: